-Students at UT Tyler, and especially in the Department of Mathematics, are served well by smaller class sizes and the high level of faculty interest in individual student success.
-Mathematics majors have the opportunity to travel with department faculty to several regional conferences each year, notably the Texas Undergraduate Mathematics Conference and the annual Spring Meeting of the Texas Section of the MAA.
+Students at UT Tyler, and especially in the Department of Mathematics, are well served by smaller class sizes and a high level of faculty interest in individual student success.
+Mathematics majors have opportunities to travel with faculty to several regional conferences each year, notably the Texas Undergraduate Mathematics Conference and the annual Spring Meeting of the Texas Section of the MAA.

-Faculty also pursue their own research, either independently or jointly, in topics including set-theoretic topology, applied mathematics, graph theory and combinatorics, mathematical physics, tiling theory, knot theory, C*-algebras, and finite dimensional algebras.
+Faculty also pursue their own research, either independently or jointly, in topics including set-theoretic topology, applied mathematics, graph theory and combinatorics, mathematical physics, tiling theory, knot theory, C*-algebras and finite dimensional algebras.

 Faculty are encouraged to publish regularly, and recent publications of members of the department are on display in the 4th-floor atrium of RBN.